flatiron/blacksmith/README.md

 ## Creating a site with `blacksmith`

-Blacksmith sites have a specific directory structure for storing the various parts of your site: settings, layout, partials, pages, and content.
+In order to generate your site, Blacksmith depends on specific files and directory structure: settings, layout, partials, pages, and content.
 Content exists in two forms:

 * Markdown files that `blacksmith` will render.
 * Supporting content such as css and images.

-All content will be rendered into `/public`.
-To render a blacksmith site:
+Your site content will be rendered into `/public`.
+To get started:

 **Install Blacksmith**